 In fact, John Stemple was a principal organizer and sponsor of ceremonies held in January 2016 to belatedly pay homage to those Floridians who voluntarily served in the RCAF and RAF during the Second World War.
 The first event was held at The Royal Canadian Legion Post 144 in Clearwater and the second at Winter Haven Municipal Airport (KGIF).
 Memorial plaques he designed and obtained for the project are on indefinite display inside the KGIF Terminal.

 Mr. Stemple continues to promote the legacies of RCAF and RAF Americans in conjunction with Bomber Command Museum of Canada.
-An associated Colorado Aviation Historical Society & Colorado Aviation Hall of Fame was held on 14 October 2017 in Lakewood, Colorado.
+An associated Colorado Aviation Historical Society & Colorado Aviation Hall of Fame ceremony took place on 14 October 2017 in Lakewood, Colorado.

 You may contact John Stemple via the following e-mail address: 20thCenturyAviationMagazine@Gmail.com